RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/12/22 curreny still working on the chat app backend operations and requirement in this project is almost all completed learning to use best approch for handeling the things which i will only learn by working on these full stack project a great learning experince need to develop my designing skill also so i can be decent at designing ui also

 date:2024/12/28 learing the figma for designing the becent user interface and also had experince of git branches and git merge conflit having preety good learning experience as well as enjoying chess as usual.

+date:2024/12/31 today I fixed the otp verification bug in the controller and learned about using shade and other ai tools for ui making fast and learned about hackerthon utilities which might help and also explored about spline and three js library and last day of 2024 goodnight soon we all will ve waking after whole one freaking year haha ...